garris/BackstopJS/README.md

 ###Note for windows installation

-Windows users who have trouble getting BackstopJS to run (e.g. Error: spawn ENOENT) may want to look at [ENOENT error #2](https://github.com/garris/BackstopJS/issues/2)

-Please check that PhantomJS, CasperJS and Python are installed and added to your console PATH.
+Windows users who have trouble getting BackstopJS to run (e.g. Error: spawn ENOENT) may want to look at [ENOENT error #2](https://github.com/garris/BackstopJS/issues/2).
+Also, please check that PhantomJS, CasperJS and Python are installed and added to your console PATH.

+###Installing a develpment version

+    # bower install git://github.com/garris/BackstopJS/#master

 ##Configuration